BazzaCuda/TRARunrar/README.md

 # TRAR

-This complete re-envisioning and re-architecting of Phillipe Wechsler's 2008/2009 Delphi component now supports both the 32-bit and 64-bit versions of unrar.dll from rarlab.com
+This complete re-envisioning, re-architecting and re-writing of Phillipe Wechsler's 2008/2009 Delphi component now supports both the 32-bit and 64-bit versions of unrar.dll from rarlab.com

 listArchive, testArchive and extractArchive tested and working against the latest versions of unrar.dll (v7.11.1.1525 - 2025/03/19), including multi-volume RAR archives.